 I’ve NEVER had good luck with french toast.
-For some reason, it always seems to come out dry and rubbery on the outside and ooey-gooey in the middle.
+For some reason, it always seems to come out dry and rubbery on the outside and ooey-gooey soggy in the middle.
 Enter– Oven Baked French Toast!

 Yeah, I know, I went to cooking school and still can’t make decent french toast- it’s pretty sad.
-But, never fear, if you have the same problems I do (let’s hope you don’t have all of them), there’s hope.
+But, never fear, if you have the same problems I do (let’s hope you don’t have all of them, though), there’s hope.
 I found a way–thanks to good ole Alton Brown— to thwart the snooty french toast gods that don’t want you to get it right.
-I present to you, the perfected french toast method…
+I present to you, the perfected Oven Baked French Toast Method…

-Lay your slices of bread out in a single layer on a baking sheet set with a cooling rack and toast in the oven while it preheats.
+Lay your slices of bread out in a single layer on a baking sheet, topped with a cooling rack and place bread in the oven to toast while it preheats.
 I’m using cinnamon raisin bread, but any good quality, thicker sliced bread will work.
-Don’t even try to use Wonder bread!

-Whisk together the milk, eggs, vanilla and honey in a shallow dish.
+Whisk together the milk, eggs, vanilla and honey/maple syrup in a shallow dish.

-Take the bread out of the oven and give each toasted slice a little dip in the egg mixute for 30 seconds on each side- don’t skimp on the time here!
-And put back on the baking sheet lined with the cooling rack and let sit for 2 minutes longer.
+Take the bread out of the oven and give each toasted slice a little dip in the egg mixture for 30 seconds on each side- don’t skimp on the time here!
+Put each slice back on the baking sheet lined with the cooling rack and let sit for 2 minutes longer.
 This step is the key to getting a nice custardy, moist french toast.
 Think bread pudding…

 Once your bread is all nice and soaked, fry it up in a little bit of butter until it’s nice and golden brown on both sides.